 תאריך משוער לסיום העבודה:

-Thyroid hormones are necessary for the development of tissues, including the brain and skeleton, and for normal growth (1).
-The hormone affects genes that are essential for neural development in a limited window of time, although a short-term hormone deficiency can cause irreversible brain damage (1 ).
-However, it should be kept in mind that brain development in the first trimester of pregnancy is entirely dependent on the mother's thyroid function (1)Hypothyroidism (CH) treatment is one of the most common ways of preventing mental retardation, but early diagnosis is needed.(1 ) .
+Thyroid hormones are necessary for the development of tissues, including brain and skeletal tissues, and for normal growth (1).
+The hormones affect genes that are essential for neural development in a limited window of time, and even a short-term hormone deficiency can cause irreversible brain damage (1 ).
+It should be kept in mind that brain development in the first trimester of pregnancy is entirely dependent on the mother’s thyroid function (1).
+Congenital hypothyroidism (CH) treatment is one of the most common ways of preventing mental retardation, but early diagnosis is needed (1 ) .

-The most common cause of congenital hypothyroidism is dysgenesis of the thyroid gland.
-(5) The clinical manifestations of hypothyroidism is varied, and caused by two main effects of lower levels of thyroid hormones: Decrease in overall metabolism and accumulation of matrix glycosaminoglycans in the interstitial spaces of various tissues (2).
-Congenital hypothyroidism is asymptomatic in 95% of newborns in the first hours of life, due to maternal thyroxine (T4) that crosses the placenta, that account for 25-50% of required T4.(5) Symptoms of congenital hypothyroidism include feeding problems, lethargy, hoarse cry, macroglossia, constipation, puffy (myxedematous) and/or coarse facies, large fontanels, hypotonia, dry skin, hypothermia, and prolonged jaundice, primarily unconjugated hyperbilirubinemia (5).
+The most common cause of CH is dysgenesis of the thyroid gland (5).
+The clinical manifestations of hypothyroidism vary and are caused by two main effects of lower levels of thyroid hormones: decrease in overall metabolism and accumulation of matrix glycosaminoglycans in the interstitial spaces of various tissues (2).
+Congenital hypothyroidism is asymptomatic in 95% of newborns in the first hours of life, due to maternal thyroxine (T4) that crosses the placenta and accounts for 25% to 50% of required T4 (5).
+Symptoms of CH include feeding problems, lethargy, hoarse cry, macroglossia, constipation, puffy (myxedematous) and/or coarse facies, large fontanels, hypotonia, dry skin, hypothermia, and prolonged jaundice, primarily caused by unconjugated hyperbilirubinemia (5).

-Congenital hypothyroidism can have dramatic effects on infant development and can cause developmental delay and cognitive issues.
-(6) Most congenital hypothyroidism cases are sporadic, therefore it is difficult to predict which infants are likely to be affected (5).The incidence of hypothyroidism is higher for newborns with very low birth weight (VLBW) , due to immaturity of the hypothalamic-pituitary-thyroid axis will lead to delayed postnatal increase in thyroid stimulating hormone (7).
-Since hypothyroidism is treatable and it's effects can be prevented, newborn (6) screening program were developed, in which thyroid hormone levels are measured from dried blood spotted on filter paper generally at least 36 hours to two days after birth for full term infants (2, 5).
+Congenital hypothyroidism can have dramatic effects on infant development and can cause developmental delay and cognitive issues (6).
+Most CH cases are sporadic; therefore, it is difficult to predict which infants are likely to be affected (5).The incidence of hypothyroidism is higher for newborns with very low birth weight; immaturity of the hypothalamic-pituitary-thyroid axis will lead to delayed postnatal increase in thyroid-stimulating hormone (7).

-For preterm infants......
+Because hypothyroidism is treatable and its effects can be prevented, newborn screening programs (6) have been developed in which thyroid hormone levels are measured from dried blood spotted on filter paper generally at least 36 hours to two days after birth for full-term infants (2, 5).

-There are three main techniques:

-The first is that 10% of the children who got the lowest results in the initial test of fT4, will have to go through the TSH test.
-The second technique is to take both T4 and TSH tests simultaneously.
-The last one is to extract TSH from the blood assay.

-)2 ).
-In USA initial T4 follow up testing is the most common program,(2 )Infants with TSH value above 30 mlU/L in serum units ,are called for examination in the clinic around one week of age .(2 )
+For preterm infants, there are three main techniques.
+The first technique is to give the thyroid-stimulating hormone (TSH) test to children who score in the lowest 10% in the initial test of free T4 (fT4).
+The second technique is to give both the T4 and TSH tests simultaneously.
+The third technique is to extract TSH from the blood assay (2 ).
+In the United States, initial T4 follow-up testing is the most common program (2 ).
+Infants with a TSH value greater than 30 mU/L in serum units are called for examination in the clinic at about one week of age (2 ).

-The screening test is routinely performed today in the United States , Canada, Europe, Israel, Japan, Australia, and New Zealand, as well as many other countries in Eastern Europe, South America, Asia, and Africa (6)
+The screening test is routinely performed today in the United States , Canada, Europe, Israel, Japan, Australia, and New Zealand, as well as in other countries in Eastern Europe, South America, Asia, and Africa (6).

-Treatment for hypothyroidism is normally initiates when serum Thyroid-Stimulating Hormone (TSH) concentration over the normal limit for age of whole blood.
-In addition, when the concentration of fT4 is below the normal limit for age, treatment is initiated without reference to TSH levels.(9)
+Treatment for hypothyroidism is normally initiated when whole-blood serum TSH concentration is greater than the normal limit for age.
+In addition, when the concentration of fT4 is less than the normal limit for age, treatment is initiated without reference to TSH levels (9).